2022 Orkney Islands Council election: Boundary changes

-Following the passing of the Islands (Scotland) Act 2018, a review of the boundaries was undertaken in North Ayrshire, Argyll and Bute, Highland, Orkney Islands, Shetland Islands and Comhairle nan Eilean Siar.
+Following the passing of the Islands (Scotland) Act 2018, a review of the boundaries was undertaken in North Ayrshire, Argyll and Bute, Highland, Orkney Islands, Shetland Islands and the Western Isles.
 The Act allowed single- or two-member wards to be created to provide better representation of island communities.
 As a result, the boundaries of the existing wards were changed but the number of councillors remained the same.
 North Isles, Stromness and South Isles and West Mainland were unchanged.
 The boundaries in and around Kirkwall were amended to better reflect local ties.
 Kirkwall Airport and neighbouring communities were placed in Kirkwall wards instead of East Mainland, South Ronaldsay and Burray while the boundary between Kirkwall East and Kirkwall West and Orphir was amended by the harbour to make a more identifiable boundary.

+Candidates

+The total number of candidates fell from 38 in 2017 to 35.
+The number of independent candidates (30) outstripped any individual party but fell by four from the previous election.
+Only one political party – the Greens – named candidates in 2022.
+In total, they contested five of the six wards as they named three more candidates than in 2017.
+The Orkney Manifesto Group – who named two candidates in 2017 – was voluntarily deregistered with the Electoral Commission prior to the 2022 election.
+Despite the drop in overall candidate numbers – and unlike the 2017 election in which the Stromness and South Isles ward was uncontested – all six wards were contested.